-The wobble of the Tracks is a sinusoidal deviation from the nominal centrelines, with a wavelength of 4,265 6 μ m ± 0,045 0 μ m (equivalent to 32 Channel bits).
-The Total Harmonic Distortion (THD) of the oscillator for generating the wobble sine wave shall be ≤ -40 dB.
+The wobble of the tracks is a sinusoidal deviation from the nominal centrelines, with a wavelength of 4,265 6 μ m \pm 0,045 0 μ m (equivalent to 32 Channel bits).
+The Total Harmonic Distortion (THD) of the oscillator for generating the wobble sine wave shall be \leq -40 dB.

 The wobble is phase modulated by inverting wobble cycles.
-The information contained in the wobble modulation is called Address-in-Pregroove or ADIP.
+The information contained in the wobble modulation is called Address-in-Pregroove or ADIP (see 14.4.1.1).